 Skip to Main Content

-Thinking about your proposal
+Thinking about your proposal - Finishing your literature review

-• Speak to how to critically read a research paper
+• Speak to how to read a research paper critically

 • Ask you to engage in a learning activity that can develop your critical evaluation skills to identify research methods